Corned Beef Egg Rolls

 TLDR, Detroit used to be (and in some ways, still is) a mecca of Jewish delis and corned beef shops.
 When they sliced up corned beef for sandwiches, the delis were left with a lot of scraps (the pieces of beef too small to really use for sandwiches).

-Now, corned beef egg rolls and “Asian corned beef” are becoming almost as much of a regional speciality as grilled chicken shawarma, coney dogs and Detroit style pizza!
+Now, corned beef egg rolls and “Asian corned beef” are becoming almost as much of a regional speciality as Grilled Chicken Shawarma, coney dogs and Detroit Style Pizza!

 - corned beef brisket – you can use left over corned beef from St. Patrick’s Day, or you can buy sliced corned beef from the deli counter.
 Both ways are delicious.

-- cider vinegar – I briefly heat the coleslaw mix in the microwave with some vinegar and water to give it a sour flavor reminsicent of sauerkraut.
+- cider vinegar – we briefly heat the coleslaw mix in the microwave with some vinegar and water to give it a sour flavor reminsicent of sauerkraut.
 We’ll also be adding a splash of vinegar to the dipping sauce for acidity.

 - sugar – just a little bit of sweetness makes these salty reuben egg rolls even more craveable.